MicrosoftDocs/azure-docs/articles/backup/backup-azure-arm-restore-vms.md

 >[!Note]
 >This feature is currently available only for backed-up VMs that use private endpoint-enabled disks.

-To enable disk access on restored disks, [intitiate the restore operation](#choose-a-vm-restore-configuration), and then choose one of the following options:
+To enable disk access on restored disks during [VM restore](#choose-a-vm-restore-configuration). choose one of the following options:

 - **Use the same network configurations as the source disk(s)**: This option allows the restored disks to use the disk access and network configurations same as that of the source disks.
 - **Enable public access from all networks**: This option allows the restored disk to be publicly accessible from all networks.